amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   Efforts to improve accuracy might focus on introducing more features, and/or linearly-combining models of player ownerships.

-  To the first point, Given the relatively high impact of "industry" player valuations on ownership models, inclusion of daily projections from more sources, e.g., [RotoGrinders](https://rotogrinders.com/), [fb-ninja](www.fb-ninja.com), and any number of others, preferably in order of decreasing volume of their subscription base (after all, the same people buying into industry projections are the same people using these numbers to gamble in contests, and the same people generating the dependent variable modeled here).
+  To the first point, given the relatively high impact of "industry" player valuations on ownership models, inclusion of daily projections from more sources, e.g., [RotoGrinders](https://rotogrinders.com/), [fb-ninja](www.fb-ninja.com), and any number of others, preferably in order of decreasing volume of their subscription base (after all, the same people buying into industry projections are the same people using these numbers to gamble in contests, and the same people generating the dependent variable modeled here) should decrease.

-Aside from incorporating new features, I trained four estimators: lasso (L1), ridge (L2), random forest, and gradient-boosted regressors.
+  To the second point, higher accuracy  I trained four estimators: lasso (L1), ridge (L2), random forest, and gradient-boosted regressors.
 The covariance matrix of their test-set (January hold-out) residuals is plotted below.
 Surprisingly.
 Equal weight versus optimized weighting.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/RESIDUALS/gpp.test.corrmat.png )

 ##Model factors